MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest5.md

-# Quest 5 - Protect your app with user authentication
+# Quest 5 - Protect your app

 So far, your application is open to anyone on the internet and does not require any user authentication.
 In this quest, you will make authentication required for any user interaction.
 Instead of implementing your own dedicated user management and authentication code, you will enable [OAuth 2.0 authorization with Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/architecture/auth-oauth2) for your application to allow users to log in with their corporate Entra identity.